ManvithaPonnapati/esmhackathon/README.md

 <p align="center">
   <img src="genes_trimmed.png" alt="gene expression aggregated per cell type" width="600">
 </p>
+We then used [UCSC Genome Browser]([uniprot.org](https://genome.ucsc.edu/cgi-bin/hgTables)) to obtain all the promoter sequences and the corresponding CDS regions of the gene.
+All of them are from mm10 as reference.
+The dataset is available [here](https://drive.google.com/drive/folders/1U3-Ar7Nz6EYM4RUOly1jPoilCHqzOT4k?usp=share_link)

 We utilized [4] to obtain mouse transcription factors by tissue type.
 And also found differential expression of various TFs in mice by tissue from [4], we selected top N candidates in our computational experiments downstream.